1967–68 New York Knicks season

 The 1967–68 New York Knicks season was the 22nd season for the team in the National Basketball Association (NBA).
-In the regular season, the Knicks finished in third place in the Eastern Division with a 43–39 record, qualifying for the NBA playoffs for the second consecutive season.
-New York lost its opening round series to the Philadelphia 76ers, four games to two.
-Willis Reed scored 20.6 points per game and had 13.2 rebounds per game, leading the Knicks in both categories; Frazier had a team-high 4.1 assists per game.
+The team also hosted the 1968 NBA All-Star Game at the old Madison Square Garden.

 Walt Frazier joined the Knicks' roster in time for the 1967–68 season, having been selected by the team in the first round of the 1967 NBA draft.
 Bill Bradley also made his Knicks debut in 1967.
 New York had an early season six-game losing streak and stood at 15–22 on December 27.
 The Knicks then replaced their head coach, hiring Red Holzman to fill the position.
 To begin 1968, they won six consecutive games and reached 33–33 by mid-February.
 With a 28–17 record in Holzman's 45 games as coach, the Knicks reached the playoffs.
 The Knicks and 76ers split the first four games of their playoff series, before Philadelphia won games five and six to end New York's season.

 The season was also significant for the Knicks' move to the new Madison Square Garden.
-Their final game in the previous Garden was on February 10, a 115–97 win against the 76ers.
+Their final game in the previous Garden was on February 10, a 115–97 win against the Philadelphia 76ers.
 They would then host their first game at the new Garden on February 14, a 114–102 win against the expansion San Diego Rockets.

+In the regular season, the Knicks finished in third place in the Eastern Division with a 43–39 record, qualifying for the NBA playoffs for the second consecutive season.
+New York lost its opening round series to the 76ers, four games to two.
+Willis Reed scored 20.6 points per game and had 13.2 rebounds per game, leading the Knicks in both categories; Frazier had a team-high 4.1 assists per game.